nextstrain/zika/ingest/README.md

-# nextstrain.org/mpox/ingest
+# nextstrain.org/zika/ingest

-This is the ingest pipeline for mpox virus sequences.
+This is the ingest pipeline for zika virus sequences.

 ## Software requirements